Mod4rchive/WhatsAppToDiscord/README.md

 WhatsAppToDiscord is a Discord bot that uses WhatsApp Web as a bridge between Discord and WhatsApp.
 It is built on top of [discord.js](https://github.com/discordjs/discord.js) and [Baileys](https://github.com/WhiskeySockets/Baileys) libraries.

+Must edit dependencies as shown in this issue to fix profile picture in discord https://github.com/FKLC/WhatsAppToDiscord/issues/199#issuecomment-2322509568

 ### Features

 - Supports media (Image, Video, Audio, Document, Stickers) and reactions!